paulkennethkent/cv/src/pages/index.md

 ---
-title: Paul Kenneth Kent - Resume
+title: Paul Kenneth Kent - CV
 layout: ../layouts/Minimalist.astro
-pdfLink: resume.pdf
+pdfLink: cv.pdf
 ---

 # Paul Kenneth Kent

 Bicester, United Kingdom | pkennethkent@gmail.com

-From a young age I've always wanted to work in technology so I am very grateful to have a career that I really enjoy and where learning new skills is mandatory.
-I aim to work for companies that have a strong and positive mission with exciting projects and inspiring people.
+Having nurtured a lifelong interest in technology, I am fortunate to have built a fulfilling career in this domain.
+With a deep sense of gratitude, I actively pursue opportunities that allow me to work in an environment I truly enjoy and where continuous learning is valued.
+My objective is to join organizations that possess a strong and positive mission, offer stimulating projects, and foster a culture of inspiration.